commodity-js/commodity/packages/docs/docs/guides/basic-usage.md

 ## Step 4: The Factory Lifecycle

-Understanding how and when factories are called is crucial for effective use of Architype.
+Understanding how and when factories are called is crucial for effective use of Typearch.

 ### One Factory Call Per Assembly